visforvali/ws297y/notes/notes-10.1.md

 4. Thorn; a sacrifice for you ([King of Cups](https://labyrinthos.co/blogs/tarot-card-meanings-list/king-of-cups-meaning-tarot-card-meanings){:target="_blank"})
 5. Thorn; a sacrifice for others ([The Emperor](https://labyrinthos.co/blogs/tarot-card-meanings-list/the-emperor-meaning-major-arcana-tarot-card-meanings){:target="_blank"})

 **Post-Prediction Journaling**: *Your visitor leaves, and whether they know it or not, they will end an era.
-They will plan, plot, or blunder this world anew.* What do they create from the remnants of the old world?
-What is their agenda?
+They will plan, plot, or blunder this world anew.* How do they destroy the world as we know it?
+Are they really to blame?